battesonb/battesonb.github.io/docs/_posts/2023-06-21-3d-projection-intro-model-and-view.markdown

 V = C^{-1}
 $$

-The only configuration we care about for a camera is it's position and rotation (not its scale).
-This is very similar to how we calculate the model matrix.
+The only configuration we care about for a camera is its position and rotation (not its scale).
+This is similar to how we calculate the model matrix.
 First, we define some 3-dimensional vectors:

 $$
 \begin{aligned}